Eger: Rail

 The main railway station is located 1.5 km from the town centre.
-MÁV operates intercity train services to Budapest, and the trip is about 11/2 hours.
+MÁV operates interregio train services to Budapest, and the trip is about 11/2 hours.
 Local trains to Füzesabony and Szilvásvárad also depart from this station.

 There are also smaller stations located near the castle and in the Felnémet district that are served by the Eger–Szilvásvárad local trains.

 Coach

 The bus station is located close to the basilica.
 Buses depart approx. every 30 minutes to Budapest, and the trip to the capital is about 2 hours.
 Volánbusz operates an extensive network of suburban and long-distance buses.
 Other bus companies also offer connections to a variety of destinations.
 Taking the bus to Felsőtárkány gets you close to several hiking and mountain biking trails.

 Local bus

 Volánbusz also operates a fleet of local buses, serving most parts of the town, although the majority of buses run in a north–south direction.
 Line 12 is the busiest line in the town, and it has stops at the railway station, the bus station and in the town centre.